cloudwu/sproto/README.md

 Sproto is an efficient serialization library for C, and focuses on lua binding.
 It's like Google protocol buffers, but much faster.

 The design is simple.
 It only supports a few types that lua supports.
-It can be easy bound to other dynamic languages, or be used directly in C.
+It can be easily bound to other dynamic languages, or be used directly in C.

 In my i5-2500 @3.3GHz CPU, the benchmark is below: